hilbix/tino/harmful/snap.md

 which leaves me completely out of clues.
 Where is my 2nd X server?

-> Note that it worked a few days back before updating `snapd`.
+> Note that it stopped working after running `snap refresh` which refreshed the snap environment.

 # [snap](https://snapcraft.io) is considered harmful